 Tsuzuki trailed the assistant funeral director to the crematorium grounds.
 Right then as he thought, a hitch arose.
 The usual cremator wasn’t at his post.
 Instead, a new guy in his twenties prepared the cremation.
 Tsuzuki watched on with a lump in his throat.

 “Hey there,” Tsuzuki said to the other guy.
-The cremator paused and looked up at him.
+The young cremator paused and looked up at him.
 A puzzled look came onto his face.